 Controversies

 In January 2006, hosts Vic Sotto and Joey de Leon publicly apologized for "uttering vulgar words" and "cracking lewd jokes" during the Bulagaan segment of the show.
-He jokingly remarked that Francis Magalona will impregnate Julia Clarete and also told Paulene Luna that she will get pregnant.
+He jokingly remarked that Francis Magalona would impregnate Julia Clarete and also told Paulene Luna that she would get pregnant.
 The Movie and Television Review and Classification Board (MTRCB) reprimanded de Leon in a memorandum.
-Also included in the memo was Jose Manalo who jokingly branded people from Quiapo as snatchers during the show's Mr. Pogi segment.
+Also included in the memo was Jose Manalo, who jokingly branded people from Quiapo as snatchers during the show's Mr. Pogi segment.

 On February 3, 2007, during a dance showdown between the show's two resident dance groups, the SexBomb Girls and EB Babes, Mhyca Bautista of the SexBomb Girls allegedly scratched EB Babe Kim.
 This resulted in a rivalry between the two dance groups.